zulip/zulip/docs/testing/manual-testing.md

   - Link to this conversation

 - Buddy list menus (click ellipsis when hovering over users)
-  - Narrow to PMs with
+  - Narrow to direct messages with
   - Narrow to message sent by
   - Compose a message to